Get your Christmas morning off to a delicious start with this lightly spiced Christmas French Toast

 - 0.5 tsp vanilla extract

-- 1 tsp light olive oil
+- 1 tsp light olive oil or similar

 - Fruit, maple syrup or icing sugar to serve